Borough of Broxtowe: Twinning

 Broxtowe is twinned with Gütersloh in Germany.

 Local attractions

-Broxtowe's main attraction that receives visitors from all over the world is D.H.
-Lawrence Heritage in Eastwood.
+Broxtowe's main visitor attraction is the D.H.
+Lawrence Birthplace Museum in Eastwood.
 A small local attraction is the Hemlock Stone in Stapleford.
 Broxtowe is also the location of the Attenborough Nature Reserve rated as one of the most popular nature reserves in the UK.
-Its visitor centre was opened by David Attenborough in March 2005.
-Sir David can trace his family back to the village of Attenborough located to the east of the visitor centre.
+Its visitor centre was opened in March 2005 by David Attenborough, who can trace his family back to the village of Attenborough located to the east of the visitor centre.

-Local Nature Reserves
+Local nature reserves

-Broxtowe has 13 designated Local Nature Reserves, namely Alexandrina Plantation (Bramcote), Bramcote Park Woodland (Bramcote), Brinsley Headstocks (Brinsley), Hall Om Wong (Kimberley), King George's Park (Bramcote), Nottingham Canal, Sandy Lane Public Open Space (Bramcote), Smithurst Meadows (Giltbrook), Stapleford Hill Woodland (Stapleford), Toton Fields (Toton), Watnall Spinney and Watnall Green (Watnall), and Colliers Wood (Moorgreen).
+Broxtowe has 13 designated local nature reserves, namely Alexandrina Plantation (Bramcote), Bramcote Park Woodland (Bramcote), Brinsley Headstocks (Brinsley), Hall Om Wong (Kimberley), King George's Park (Bramcote), Nottingham Canal, Sandy Lane Public Open Space (Bramcote), Smithurst Meadows (Giltbrook), Stapleford Hill Woodland (Stapleford), Toton Fields (Toton), Watnall Spinney and Watnall Green (Watnall), and Colliers Wood (Moorgreen).

 Arms

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Broxtowe.